- What is a rat show?

 We do recommend that you do not show if:

-- you have taken in any new rats in the last 3 weeks (pet shop/rescues)
+• you have taken in any new rats in the last 2 weeks

 The health and welfare of all of our rats relies on everyone being responsible.

-The MRC doesn't not allow Hairless or Tailess rats to attend our shows.
+The MRC doesn't allow Hairless or Tailess rats to attend our shows.

 If you are showing, you will need to turn up early to prepare your rats.
 Our shows open at 10am to allow for this.
 Ask the show secretary for your show labels.
 If you aren't sure what to do, then please ask.